Newcastle, County Down: History

 In 1910 Harry Ferguson flew a small plane across Newcastle beach in one of the first engine powered flights by aircraft in Ireland.
 He completed the flight in an attempt to win a £100 prize offered by the town for the first powered flight along the strand.
 His first take off ended badly, but according to a modern newspaper report 'He flew a distance of almost three miles along the foreshore at a low altitude varying between fifty and five hundred feet'.
 This event is recorded by a plaque on the promenade.

 Information on the town's history is available on signs throughout the forests and hills.
 The Mourne Mountains is the setting for many local myths and legends.
 There are stories of 'The Blue Lady', a woman abandoned by her husband whose ghost still haunts the mountains, and more recently the idea of a wild cat living in the Mournes.
 Many of the stories although have true origins are only folklore and give many of the town's attractions their names, such as Maggie's Leap being named after a local girl called Maggie, who leapt over the impressive chasm to her death while fleeing soldiers with a basket of eggs.
 Many other places in the Newcastle area get their names from other sources, 'The Brandy Pad', a path through the mountains, is named so because of the illegal brandy smuggling that took place through the area.
 Another example is Bogey Hill just above the harbour at the Southern end of the town, which is named after the carts that carried Mourne granite from the quarry on Thomas Mountain down to the harbour.
 In 1897, T.R.H.
 The Duke and Duchess of York (the future George V and Queen Mary), grandparents to Queen Elizabeth II, visited Newcastle to open the Slieve Donard Hotel.
-Afterwards they visited Hugh Annesley, 5th Earl Annesley at Castlewellan Castle.
+Afterwards they visited the 5th Earl Annesley at Castle Wellan (also known as Castlewellan Castle).

 A process of preserving the local history has begun since 2014 via a community Facebook page 'History of Newcastle, Co.
 Down'.
 Photographs and information on the area's history are being collected via the page, and a history of the town will be published.
 Greater historical detail about the town will be added to this page as part of this research process.
 It is hoped that this collective history will enhance the experience of both locals and tourists by promoting an informed historical appreciation for the area.

 Newcastle was fortunate enough to escape the worst of the Troubles and its residents both Catholic and Protestant lived in relative peace with each other though there has been considerable objection to loyalist band parades in the town.

+In 2026 Newcastle Library was chosen by Poet Laureate Simon Armitage as one of the venues for his annual library tour which in that year visited libraries in places with initials N-P.